EXPEL BLOG

 [Ahem.
 Okay, enough of that silliness.]

-In this new generation of attacks, the email mentions something like a security or benefits update—or in Joe Who’s case, a holiday shopping deal—and then directs the user to a QR code link for more detail.
+In this Grinchy attack tactic, an email mentions something like a security or benefits update—or in Joe Who’s case, a holiday shopping deal—and then directs the user to a QR code link for more detail.
 When users then visit the website, they’re presented with a login page controlled by the attacker.
 And mayhem ensues.

-• First, treat QR codes with the same suspicion you treat URLs.
+So while this tactic isn’t as popular as it once was, it’s important to be vigilant, and treat QR codes with the same suspicion you treat unsolicited URLs.
 We recommend never scanning a code unless it’s received through a trusted, verified source.
+And if you’re using QR codes in your communications with employees, let them know to expect them.

-Of course, QR code phishing in the only trick in the Grinch’s bag.
+Of course, subscription bombing isn’t the only trick in the Grinch’s bag.
 Here are some other things to beware of.

 Fake shipping notifications

-Holiday Grinches often send fake shipping notifications, often posing as legitimate retailers, hoping to trick recipients into providing personal information like card numbers, login credentials, or other details.
+Holiday Grinches often send fake shipping notifications posing as legitimate retailers, hoping to trick recipients into providing personal information like card numbers, login credentials, or other details.

 Consider this fake Amazon notification, which claimed an order was on its way to the recipient.